Boeing admits a new quality issue on the 787 and tallies more 737 MAX cancellations

 During fabrication in Salt Lake of the 787’s horizontal tail — known as the stabilizer — engineers discovered earlier this year that “certain components were clamped together during the build process with greater force than specified,” potentially leaving the structure with gaps between components wider than the allowable specification, Boeing said.

-The issue “may lead to premature aging of the part,” meaning the horizontal tail structure, Boeing said.
+This flaw, which Boeing said was identified during an internal audit conducted in February, “may lead to premature aging of the part,” meaning the horizontal tail structure.

 Boeing spokesperson Jessica Kowal said none of the affected 787s currently in service with airlines around the world “are within a window when they would experience this aging,” and so “this is not an immediate safety of flight issue.”